flowersteam/Curiosity_Driven_Goal_Exploration/README.md

 ## Installation

-The code is intended to be run on python 3.5 or higher.
+The code is intended to be run on python 3.6 or higher.
+It may run on older versions of python.

 To install, clone repository, then: